New York nanny attempted suicide in front of dead children's mom: police

 Krim saw that the apartment was dark and returned to the lobby to ask the doorman if the nanny and kids had gone out, Kelly said.
 The doorman said no, and she returned to the apartment and went into the bathroom, he said.

+The mother is an early childhood art teacher, according to a website for the Hippo Playground Project, a New York organization where she volunteered.

-Police spokesman Paul Browne said the children suffered "multiple stab wounds," and were pronounced dead after being rushed to a nearby hospital.
+New York Police Department spokesman Paul Browne said the children suffered "multiple stab wounds," and were pronounced dead after being rushed to a nearby hospital.

 Kevin Krim, the children's father and an executive with CNBC, had been heading home from a business trip, He was met by police at the airport and notified of the killings, police said.